What is the point of wasps?

 Have you noticed the increase is wasp numbers in the last couple of weeks?
 It seems as though they're everywhere!
 Buzzing angrily at windows in your office and at home, being pesky at picnics and beer gardens, interrupting conversations, causing us to shudder and shift, squeal and shriek, swat and swear.

-I expect that fear and loathing is part of the reason we know so little about wasps.
+I expect that this level of fear and loathing is part of the reason we know so little about wasps.
 Wasps are mysterious to most of us.
 Think about it: what do you really know about wasps?

 Okay,...
 Anything else?